legends2k/blog/content/post/galls_law.md

 ### Finance

-You might have seen some governments introducing a new clause of tax very marginally.
+You might have seen some governments introducing a new clause of tax marginally.
 This is the clever way of doing it.
-Since the amount is marginal folks mighn’t notice it but when slowly incremented year over year, eventually it’d become a sizeable amount.
-They literally go from 0 to 100 unnoticed by warming up the tax payer.
+Since the amount is marginal folks mightn’t notice it but when slowly incremented year over year, eventually it’d become a sizeable amount.
+They go from 0 to 100 unnoticed by warming up the tax payer.

 # Ignored Gall’s Law recently?

-Though super simple, I’ve seen Gall’s Law ignored by many (including myself) in a busy life.
+Though super simple, I’ve seen Gall’s Law often ignored in a busy life.
 It’s so simple we tend to overlook it; we think we can skip the intermediate steps and directly jump to 100 from 0.

 Where did you take a shortcut recently and got bitten by it?